Morey Doner: Canadian Premier League

 On February 8, 2019, Doner signed his first professional contract with Canadian Premier League side York9, rejoining his former coach at Aurora, Jim Brennan.
 On May 25, 2019, he made his league debut as a starter in York's inaugural league home match against Forge FC.
 Doner scored his first goal for York9 against Valour FC on July 1.
 On October 24, Doner announced on Twitter he would remain with York9 for the 2020 season.
 On April 23, 2020, York9 announced a contract extension that would keep Doner with the Nine Stripes through the 2021 CPL season.
 However, despite the earlier contract extension, in November 2020, York9 announced Doner and the club had mutually agreed to part ways.

 In January 2021, Doner signed with HFX Wanderers to a one-year contract, with an option for 2022.
 Doner had a good individual 2021 season, contributing with three assists (tied for the team lead), and making his presence felt by creating many chances, using his speed to make runs down the flanks, led the team in duels won, and was also the Wanderers most fouled player.
 However, the Wanderers just missed out on qualifying for the playoffs, and Doner did not play in the deciding final game.
 After the season ended, he announced that he would not be returning to the club.

 USL Championship

 In February 2022, he signed with Monterey Bay FC in the USL Championship.
 Doner scored his first goal for Monterey Bay on June 15, 2022, during a 3–2 loss to LA Galaxy II.
 After playing in every match in his first season, he signed a two-year extension through the 2024 season.

 In December 2024, Doner signed with Detroit City FC on a two-year contract, beginning in January 2025.

 In May 2025, Doner moved to Oakland Roots SC on a transfer, after having only made six appearances with Detroit City.
 He made his debut on May 31, 2025 in a 2025 USL Cup match against AV Alta FC, where he scored a goal (some sources credit it as an own goal for Carlos Ávilez).
+At the end of the 2025 season, he departed the club.

+Return to Canada

+In January 2026, he returned to the Canadian Premier League, signing a two-year contract with Vancouver FC.